hpi-epic/btp-tuk/README.md

 Please follow these steps to configure the SCC to connect your SAP BTP account:

 >Please note that you all share one instance since the SAP Cloud Connector does not support proper user management.
 Do not delete the subaccounts of your fellow students!
-We will find you!

 1. The instance running at EPIC is available [here](https://vm-he4-hana.eaalab.hpi.uni-potsdam.de:8443/).
 Please open it and use the following credentials to log in:
     ````